 Dr. Michael Miesen is a 2007 graduate of the University of Wisconsin School of Veterinary Medicine.
 He hails from a dairy/beef farm near Platteville and was captain of a collegiate soil judging team that won the national contest, twice.
-He and his wife, Stephanie, welcomed their son Emil in July of 2013, and their daughter Rosie in June 2016.
-Mike is a hunter-fisher-gatherer sort of guy who LOVES the practical joke!
+He and his wife, Stephanie, have one son, Emil, and one daughter, Rosie.
+Mike is a hunter-fisher-gatherer sort of guy who loves the practical joke!

 Dr. Alex Gander graduated from the University of Wisconsin School of Veterinary Medicine in 2018.
 He is dedicated to working closely with our clients to realize their goals for their operation.
 Alex's special interests are cattle lameness work-ups, milk quality, and implementing proper records for the optimization of on-farm protocols.
-He and his wife Jenn currently live in Janesville while Jenn finishes up Veterinary Medical School in Madison.
-Alex likes to spend his spare time outdoors with his family.
+He and his wife, Jenn, live in Janesville while Jenn finishes up Veterinary School in Madison.
+They have one daughter, Everly.
+Alex likes to spend his spare time outdoors with family.

 Dr. Fritz Engel joined Dr. Allenstein in 1958 and retired in 2000.
 He enjoyed general practice, and thought veterinarians should be able to care for any animal in need.
 While those days have been replaced by more intensive and specialized care by today's veterinarians, it is that James Herriott philosophy that endeared Dr. Engel to so many clients.
 Fritz and his dogs were inseparable.
-Besides making good cribbage board holders as seen in the picture above, they also helped him write his bills!
+Besides making good cribbage board holders, they also helped him write his bills!